davekilian/davekilian.github.com/_posts/2015-08-12-unity-for-devs.markdown

 author: Dave
 ---

-Recently I had the chance to take a closer look at the editor and game engine [Unity](http://unity3d.com) for some personal projects.
+Recently I had the chance to take a closer look at the editor and game engine [Unity](http://unity3d.com) for a personal project.
-Unity is different from traditional game engines.
-As is typical, Unity comes bundled with an editor; atypically, Unity's balance of power favors the editor over the engine.
+Unlike traditional game engines, Unity tilts the balance of power in favor of its editor over the engine itself.
-Unity is designed for artists and designers first, programmers second.
+It's designed for artists and designers first, programmers second.

-As a programmer, I honestly think this is a great idea.
+As a programmer, I think this is a great idea.
-Unfortunately, this attitude is also reflected in Unity's documentation, which is clearly written for designers and artists, not developers.
+However, this attitude is also reflected in Unity's documentation, which is clearly written for designers and artists, not developers.
 As a programmer, all the info you need *is* in Unity's manual, but the manual isn't structured to make it easy to to find.

 Consider this guide the lost "overview for programmers" page for programmers getting started with Unity.